-Furloughs - Senate Bill 505 (2011 Legislative Session) requires furloughs of certain state employees.
-The furlough is in effect from July 1, 2011, and ending on June 30, 2013.
+Assembly Bill 511 of the 2013 Legislative Session requires furloughs of certain State employees.
+The furlough is in effect from July 1, 2013, and ending on June 30, 2015.
 A furlough is the placement of an employee on leave and no salary of any kind is paid for the leave hours.
-The furlough applies to all branches of state government and includes the Nevada System of Higher Education, the Public Employees' Retirement System and all other entities of state government.
-The furlough does not apply to employees of the Department of Tourism and Cultural Affairs.
-An exemption may be granted by the Board of Examiners for some positions within state government because of the need to provide appropriate services that are necessary for the protection of public health, safety and welfare.
+The furlough applies to all branches of State government and includes the Nevada System of Higher Education, the Public Employees' Retirement System and all other entities of State government.
+An exemption may be granted for some positions within State government because of the need to provide appropriate services that are necessary for the protection of public health, safety and welfare.
 If a position is exempted from the furlough requirement, a salary reduction will be used to offset the furlough savings.

-For more information regarding the furlough, FAQ Furloughs is available on the Human Resource Management's website.
+For more information regarding the furlough, FAQ Furloughs is available on the Division of Human Resource Management's website.

-Time and Attendance Records - If you are a nonexempt employee, you will be required to provide an accurate accounting of the hours worked and leave used during a pay period, including the specific times at which your shifts start and end.
+Time and Attendance Records

+If you are a nonexempt employee, you will be required to provide an accurate accounting of the hours worked and leave used during a pay period, including the specific times at which your shifts start and end.
 Except during weeks when furlough is recorded, exempt employees only account for leave used in full-day increments unless they are approved for partial day absences under the Family and Medical Leave Act.
 Your agency will provide instructions on these procedures to ensure proper accounting and payment.
 (NAC 284.5255, 284.5895)

+Annual Leave

-Annual Leave - If you are a new employee working a full-time schedule, you will earn 10 hours (11⁄2 working days) of annual (vacation) leave for each month of continuous full-time service.
+If you are a new employee working a full-time schedule, you will earn 10 hours (11⁄4 working days) of annual (vacation) leave for each month of continuous full-time service.
 You will have accrued 71⁄2 working days of annual leave after six months of full-time service and will be eligible to use leave at this time.
-Your appointing authority or his/her designee must approve annual leave.
+Your appointing authority or his/her designee must pre-approve annual leave.

-If you are a part-time employee, you will earn a prorated amount of annual leave based on full-time equivalent service.
+If you are a part-time employee, you will earn a prorated amount of annual leave based on fulltime equivalent service.

-After ten years of continuous service, you will earn up to a maximum of 12 hours (11⁄2 working days) of annual leave per month, and, with 15 years of service, up to 14 hours (13⁄4 working days) per month.
+After ten years of continuous service, you will earn up to a maximum of 12 hours (11/2 working days) of annual leave per month, and, with 15 years of service, up to 14 hours (13/4 working days) per month.